hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/190__Praveen_R._Bhat.md

 > Wrong.
 >
-anubhava, especially that is objective, cannot be proven wrong by assertions. :)​
+anubhava, especially that is objective, cannot be proven wrong by assertions. :)

-​

 > What is anubhava siddha is you as a physical body (upaadi) is limited.
 >
-​Physical body is seen, but wrongly taking oneself to be the physical body is naisargika.
+Physical body is seen, but wrongly taking oneself to be the physical body is naisargika.
 The physical body not being conscious is also known.
 One's being conscious is also known by anubhava.
 Shruti just disconnects the wrong locus where you have I placed which is anubhavasiddha.